 - Blend – Drain the spinach thoroughly and put it in the blender.
 Blend until smooth.
 Remove the spinach into a small bowl.
 In the same blender blend the tomatoes and set aside,

-- Spices - Next, add the tomato puree and spices.
+- Spices – Next, add the tomato puree and spices.
 Continue to saute utnil fragrant.
-Add a few tablespoons of water if necessary.1 tablespoon Red chili powder, 1 tablespoon Coriander powder, 1 teaspoon Cumin powder, ½ teaspoon Garam masala, 1 large Tomatoes
+Add a few tablespoons of water if necessary.1 tbsp Red chili powder, 1 tbsp Coriander powder, 1 tsp Cumin powder, ½ tsp Garam masala, 1 large Tomatoes

-- Spinach - Add the spinach, kasoori methi, sugar, and ½ cup of water.
+- Spinach – Add the spinach, kasoori methi, sugar, and 1/2 cup of water.
 Season with salt and pepper.
-Cover the pan with a lid and simmer on low for 10 minutes.½ teaspoon Kasuri methi, ½ teaspoon Sugar, ½ teaspoon Kosher salt, ½ teaspoon Black pepper
+Cover the pan with a lid and simmer on low for 10 minutes.½ tsp Kasuri methi, ½ tsp Sugar, ½ tsp Kosher salt, ½ tsp Black pepper

 About Videos – most recipes has two videos – a quick version in the post & longer detailed version on this recipe card.
 Please do subscribe to my channel if you like my videos

 The nutrition information and metric conversion are calculated automatically.
 I cannot guarantee its accuracy.
 If this data is important to you please verify with your trusted nutrition calculator.
 Thank you